Mountain Province: Geography

 Mountain Province covers a total area of 2,157.38 km2 occupying the central section of the Cordillera Administrative Region in Luzon.
-The province is bordered on the north by Kalinga, south by Ifugao, southwest by Benguet, west by Ilocos Sur, and northwest by Abra.
+The province is bordered on the north by Kalinga, east by Isabela, south by Ifugao, southwest by Benguet, west by Ilocos Sur, and northwest by Abra.

 Situated within the Cordillera Central, Mountain Province is 83% mountainous while 17% make up hills and levels.
 The province has many rivers, waterfalls, mountains, and caves.
 The central and western areas of the province are characterized by rugged mountains and steep cliffs, while the eastern portion has generally sloping terrain.

 Administrative divisions

 Mountain Province comprises ten municipalities, all encompassed by a lone legislative district.

 Barangays

 Mountain Province has 144 barangays comprising its 10 municipalities.

 As of 2010, the most populous barangay in the province is Poblacion in the municipality of Paracelis, with a total of 5,687 inhabitants.
 Balintaugan in the municipality of Bauko has the least population with only 144.